PeterCamilleri/CX16/quirks/README.md

 And there is the (~value) + 1 from the two's complement above.

-Like I said earlier, every processor most of us will ever see, do subraction this way, but few express it as eloquently, dare I say, nakedly as the 6502.
+Like I said earlier, every processor most of us will ever see, do subraction this way, but few express it as eloquently, and dare I say, as nakedly as the 6502.

 ## Playing Favorites